zezisme/WalnutPCCTReconCodes/README.md

 ## 📎 Citation
 If you use this dataset or code, please cite:
 > **Zhou, E. et al. (2025).
-A real multi-energy photon-counting CT dataset of walnut samples for spectral reconstruction and deep learning research.
+A cone-beam photon-counting CT dataset for spectral image reconstruction and deep learning.
 Scientific Data.
 [To be updated with DOI]**

 ---